 Precautionary measures

 Precautionary measures may help preserve the creditor’s interests pending a final and enforceable judgment.
-Indeed, the courts may order interim remedies ex parte (without the presence of both parties) to avoid irreparable damage (attachment, injunction to do something or to prevent from doing something, protection of rights, etc.), and to obtain or protect evidence.
+Courts may order interim remedies ex parte (without the presence of both parties) to avoid irreparable damage (attachment, injunction to do something or to prevent from doing something, protection of rights, etc.), and to obtain or protect evidence.

 It is generally required to demonstrate an emergency situation justifying the granting of such measures, and the courts would tend to require that the claimant provides security on costs in order to protect the respondent from irresponsible action.